COVID-19 Surveillance Testing Information

 Students can participate in surveillance testing at any location with a Color mobile testing unit.

 If you or your student has COVID-19 symptoms, stay at home and do not go to school until you receive a negative test result.
 Symptoms include: fever greater than 100.4° F, chills, cough, sore throat, shortness of breath, headache, new loss of smell or taste, nausea/vomiting, diarrhea, body aches, fatigue, runny nose, congestion.
-For COVID-19 testing options for symptomatic students, please go to the city's website.
+Find COVID-19 testing options for symptomatic students.

 1. Register for testing